What is Low-to-Moderate Income Housing?

 What is a Market-Rate Property?

-Market rate properties are non-subsidized properties, for which residents pay market rate rents or purchase properties at market value.
-When it comes to purchasing market-rate properties with a HUD 223(f) loan , borrowers are permitted LTVs of up to 85%, and DSCRs as low as 1.18x.
+Market-rate properties are unsubsidized properties, where residents pay market-rate rents.
+When it comes to purchasing market-rate properties with a HUD 223(f) loan, borrowers are permitted LTVs of up to 87%, and DSCRs as low as 1.15x.